 I’ve been to Bruges at least half a dozen times and never tire of its quaint charm (and delicious beer of course).
-This Belgian city is the capital of province of West Flanders is very picturesque and well worth a wander round hand in hand with that special someone.
+This Belgian city is the capital of the province of West Flanders is very picturesque and well worth a wander round hand in hand with that special someone.
 It is often called the ‘Venice of the North’ along with other canal-based cities.
-I personally think Bruges comes into its own at christmas when there is snow on the ground and you can cozy up in front of a roaring fire.
+I personally think Bruges comes into its own at Christmas when there is snow on the ground and you can cosy up in front of a roaring fire.

 Top five – Bruges